-Meet Grace Le, one of our GZAEXPO staff member since day 1!
-GZEXPO can’t run on it’s own, it takes a group of talented individuals and we are so grateful for what she brings to the table.
-Each year Grace goes above the call of duty, spends countless hours making sure our our marketing material & pamphlets are top notch and on time.
+Meet Grace Le, one of our GZAEXPO staff members since day 1!
+GZEXPO can’t run on its own, it takes a group of talented individuals and we are so grateful for what she brings to the table.
+Each year Grace goes above the call of duty, spends countless hours making sure our marketing material & pamphlets are top notch and on time.
 If we say, “take a few days on this”, you better believe she is done before the end of the first day.
 We asked Grace to share a bit about herself and why she supports GZAEXPO.

 Hi friends!
 My name is Grace Le and I’m a visual artist based in Orange County.
 I received my Bachelor of Fine Arts from Cal State Fullerton with a concentration in Graphic Design and Illustration.
-I’ve worked many years as an in-house graphic designer specializing in print materials, marketing, and layout design.
+I’ve worked for many years as an in-house graphic designer specializing in print materials, marketing, and layout design.
 After missing the freedom of more artistic endeavors, I’m now exploring new avenues for my art and freelancing on the side.
 My aesthetic leans towards feminine motifs and simple clean lines.
 I also have a penchant for anything small, round, and fluffy.
 I’ve recently been leaning towards digital mediums but have always loved traditional drawing and painting as well as calligraphy and lettering.
 I genuinely believe that art is about exploration and evolution.
 If you’re not moving, you’re not growing.
 Fortunately, I’m surrounded by wonderful artists who push me to better myself and my craft.

 How did you get involved with GZAE & why is it important to you?